Table of Contents

 Using assembled AR components during runtime

 Assembly is available when the session's state is >= Assembled.
-Specifically, the Assembly property is assigned only after the Assemble() method completes, allowing access to the session components.
-After the session stops or becomes corrupted, the Assembly property is cleared, and the components can no longer be accessed.
+Specifically, the Assembly property is assigned only after the Assemble() method completes execution, allowing access to the session components.
+After the session stops or becomes invalid, the Assembly property is cleared and components can no longer be accessed.

 if (Session.State >= ARSession.SessionState.Ready)